MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

     - **Content filter**: DefaultV2
     - **Enable dynamic quota**: Disabled

 > **Note**: Each Azure AI Foundry model is optimized for a different balance of capabilities and performance.
-We'll use the **GPT 3.5 Turbo** model in this exercise, which is highly capable for natural language generation and chat scenarios.
+We'll use the **GPT-4** model in this exercise, which is highly capable for natural language generation and chat scenarios.

 ## Explore content filters